Killer whale Tilikum in deteriorating health at SeaWorld

-ORLANDO, Fla.
-(Reuters) - Tilikum, the killer whale that dragged a SeaWorld trainer underwater to her death during a 2010 show in Florida, is in deteriorating condition due to health issues, the company said on Tuesday.
+ORLANDO, Fla., March 8 (Reuters) - Tilikum, the killer whale that dragged a SeaWorld trainer underwater to her death during a 2010 show in Florida, is in deteriorating condition due to health issues, the company said on Tuesday.

 The 34-year-old male orca is suffering from a bacterial infection in its lungs that so far has not responded to treatment, SeaWorld said on its website, seaworldcares.com.